Dimensions of affine Deligne-Lusztig varieties: a new approach via labeled folded alcove walks and root operators

 Next, Section~\ref{sec:Xx1ShrunkenDominant} relates the varieties $X_x(1)$ and $X_a(1)$, where $x$ is in a shrunken Weyl chamber and $a$ is a single alcove based at a specific vertex close to the origin, as in the statement of Theorem~\ref{Shrunken}.
 We remark that the results in Section~\ref{sec:Xx1ShrunkenDominant} can be deduced from the existing literature on the basic case, but that our approach uses the constructive machinery established in Section~\ref{sec:Construction}, revealing connections between pairs of varieties which were not previously known to be related.

-In Section~\ref{sec:RelabelingSymmetry}, we establish Theorems~\ref{ForwardShift} and~\ref{NonemptyDim}, then complete the proof of Theorem~\ref{Shrunken}.
+In Section~\ref{sec:RelabelingSymmetry}, we establish Theorems~\ref{ForwardShift} and~\ref{NonemptyDim}, and we then complete the proof of Theorem~\ref{Shrunken}.
 To prove Theorem~\ref{ForwardShift}, we transform positively folded galleries by applying translations $t^\mu$, which yields a relationship between the varieties $X_x(1)$ and $X_{t^\mu x}(t^\mu)$ for any $x$ under a mild convexity hypothesis.
 This process is illustrated in Figure~\ref{fig: intro relabel shift}.
-The reason for the convexity hypothesis is that we require the existence of a minimal gallery from $\id$ to $t^\mu x$ which passes through the alcove $t^\mu$.
+The reason for the convexity hypothesis is that our proof requires the existence of a minimal gallery from $\id$ to $t^\mu x$ which passes through the alcove $t^\mu$.
 The proof of Theorem~\ref{NonemptyDim} then combines results of~\cite{GoertzHeDim},~\cite{GHN}, and~\cite{HeAnnals} for the case $b = 1$ with Theorem~\ref{ForwardShift}.

 Section~\ref{sec:RelabelingSymmetry} also contains a key step for the proof of Theorem~\ref{Shrunken}, which is to show that the galleries constructed in Section~\ref{sec:Construction} attain the dimension of $X_{x}(t^\mu)$ when $x = t^\lambda w_0$ is in the shrunken dominant Weyl chamber, $\mu$ is dominant, and suitable convexity hypotheses hold.
 The argument here uses the LS-galleries of Gaussent and Littelmann~\cite{GaussentLittelmann}.
 This completes the proof of Theorem~\ref{Shrunken} for $x$ with spherical direction $w_0$.
 As with Theorem~\ref{ForwardShift}, our convexity hypotheses ensure the existence of minimal galleries which are required for our proofs.